CodepediaOrg/codepediaorg.github.io/_posts/2016-08-26-migrate-rest-api-from-jboss-eap6-to-eap7.md

         <scope>provided</scope>
     </dependency>
 ```

-To get thinks working I had to also create a `jboss-deployment-structure.xml` file withing the *WEB-INF* directory and tell JBoss to exclude the `resteasy-jackson2-provider` and
-to import the `resteasy-jackson-provider` :
+and also create a `jboss-deployment-structure.xml` file within the *WEB-INF* directory and tell JBoss to exclude the `resteasy-jackson2-provider` and import the `resteasy-jackson-provider` :

 ```xml
 <jboss-deployment-structure>